 In general, the Toyota Tacoma’s payload ratings compare favorably to the competition with a 5,600-pound GVWR and 1,685-pound payload for a standard 2WD SR5 Tacoma with an I4 engine, an access cab and a 6-foot (73-inch-long) bed.
 For those who are looking for more payload and more power off-road, we recommend going with the basic Tacoma SR5 4WD with the 6-foot bed and V6 engine.
 Going this route nets a 1,395-pound payload compared with a similarly configured Tacoma TRD Sport with MT tires that nets a payload of 1,285 pounds.
 Tow ratings fall between 6,400 and 6,800 pounds for the V6.

 For those who are looking to haul a small truck camper, we recommend opting for a 6-foot bed and a V6 which offers more floor space for your camper and more power to haul it.
 Either 2WD or 4WD Tacomas can be ordered with all-terrain (AT) and mud-terrain (MT) tires.
 Interested in performance more than payload?
 Go with a TRD Off-Road double cab that comes standard with rear lockers and MT tires.
 For detailed information on the payload ratings for the 2023 Toyota Tacoma, including a detailed chart, click here.
-Remember, you saw this comprehensive, well-researched list here first, well before Internet copycats with nearly identical lists publish theirs.
+Note, this is the original and best truck camper list for the Toyota Tacoma, and the one most websites copy when they generate their own best of rankings.
 So without further adieu, here are the 10 best truck campers for the 2023 Toyota Tacoma mid-size truck.

 1. Kimbo 6 Slide-in